-Here are 10 things you should know about Marie Wilson, born 105 years ago today.
-No dumb blonde, she; she found success on stage and in movies, radio and television.
+Here are 10 things you should know about Marie Windsor, born 103 years ago today.
+She enjoyed a half-century of success in radio, television and motion pictures.

 In 2017, a delightful documentary, Wait for Your Laugh, was released that told the story of her amazing life and career, and we’re delighted to share a very lightly edited transcript of a telephone conversation we had with her shortly after the film’s release.
 Buckle your seat belts; it’s a delightfully wild ride.
 As you’ll soon see, even at 94, Rose Marie was as sharp and as funny as ever.